Differential Cohomology: Categories, Characteristic Classes, and Connections: ℝ -localization

 In \cref{sec:MVSconstruction}, we give a precise statement of the main result of this section (\Cref{prop:MorelVoevodsky}), but do not prove it.
 We then explain some consequences of these formulas (\cref{subsubsec:consequencesofMSV}).
-Of particular interest is that given a Lie group $ G $, one can recover the classifying space $ \BG $ by applying $ \Gammalowershriek $ to the sheaf $ \BunG $ sending a manifold $ M $ to the groupoid of principal $ G $-bundles over $ M $ (\Cref{cor:GammalowershriekBunG}).
 In \cref{sec:simplicialhomotopy}, we recall some background on simplicial homotopies in \categories that we need to prove the formula for $ \LRR $. \Cref{subsec:proofofMVS} is dedicated to proving this formula.